sedhha/policy_mate/WhiteBoard.md

 ## TODO:

-- enable CORS of S3 for global URL
+- redirection in case of unauthorized access

 ## Analysis